 Caution

 Pay attention that when adding a concurrent employment, the system does not check automatically the value of field FTE in the employee’s existing employment.
 No error message will be issued during creation of concurrent employment in case the sum of FTE values of all employments of the employee exceeds 1.
 Hence, it is the responsibility of the HR Administrator to check the value of field FTE in the employee’s existing employment before adding a concurrent employment for that employee.
-In case FTE is already 1, adapt the job information as described in chapter Preliminary Steps > Changing Job Information.
+In case FTE is already 1, adapt the job information as described in chapter Preliminary Steps > Changing Employee Job Information.

 Procedure